DETAILS OF OUR 1984 AVION 30R

 area and bathroom floor was solid and had no signs of toilet leaks in the past.

 - We have relocated the sofa to the street side of the trailer.
-The fold down table has been moved to the front of the Avion.
+The fold down table has been removed.

 - The Avion has two 40 pound aluminum propane tanks with new valves.